jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ## How 'bout a reverse sundial?

 WARNING: From this point forward, you're reading what I _think_ is the truth.
 If my current understanding turns out to contain inaccuracies, then I will correct them as my understanding progresses.
+What I know for sure is that the oversimplified pseudotruths that I've been fed on this topic have proven intolerably bogus.
 {:.tangent}

 The hour hand of an analog watch follows the apparent path of the sun pretty